Corneal Abrasion

 In some cases, a corneal abrasion is overlooked because of the insignificant nature of the causative agent or because of insignificant discomfort; however, the majority of patients with corneal abrasions have a definite and consistent clinical presentation.
 The corneal epithelium is richly innervated with sensory pain fibers from the trigeminal nerve, so most patients with a corneal abrasion are in obvious pain.[3]

-The clinical presentation is usually unilateral when the corneal abrasion is associated with trauma.
+The clinical presentation usually is unilateral when the corneal abrasion is associated with trauma.
 It may be bilateral when it is associated with heritable or dystrophic disease, ultraviolet burns, chemical exposure, or contact lens use.

 The eyes should be opened with the lids retracted in order to get a full look at the cornea as well as conjunctiva.
 Extraocular movements should be assessed, and the pupillary reflex should be elicited.
 Occasionally, the patient may have a reactive miosis.